-Students who score less than B- in more than two 600-level courses may be subject to disqualification.
+Students who score less than B- in more than two 600-level courses must retake one of those courses or be subject to disqualification.

 Withdrawal from a course must be submitted to the Registrar's Office by the published withdrawal date.
 Failure to withdraw officially from a course will result in a grade of F (see Withdrawal).